-Our activities can expose us to market risks which include foreign currency risk and interest rate risk.
+Our activities can expose us to market risks which include interest rate risk, foreign currency risk, inflation risk and credit risk.
 Risk management is carried out by management under policies approved by our board of directors.
 Our overall risk management program seeks to minimize adverse effects on our financial performance.